j-brady/peakipy/README.md

 2       2       10.38068        129.32604       2.00000  {9}H[17]        {9}N[18]        2.0    6.61262e+07     3.58137e+08     15.20785        19.76284        None    1.00000 None    parabolic       box sum

 ```

+Note that the Position F1 and Position F2 are actually the wrong way round (i.e. F1=x and F2=y).
+I think this happens by default with Analysis2 but you may chastise me if I'm being an idiot if I'm wrong.
+`read_peaklist.py` will flip them around, so beware.
+If you have "correctly" labelled columns then you can use `--posF1=<column_name>` and `-posF2=<column_name>` to define which column names map to `Y_PPM` and `X_PPM`, respectively.

 #### Sparky peak list